rackerlabs/rackspace-howto-dev/content/cloud-servers/add-and-remove-glusterfs-servers.md

 You could also use the [Rackspace Cloud Control Panel](/how-to/introducing-the-rackspace-cloud-control-panel) to create the new server.

-## Add the server to the Rackspace custom network
+### Add the server to the Rackspace custom network

 In the previous article, you added a Rackspace custom network.

 1. Get the UUID of the network by using the following `nova` command:

-    `nova network-list`
+       nova network-list

-1. After you have the UUID, associate the new host with it.
+2. After you have the UUID, associate the new host with it.
 Replace `UUID` in the following command with the actual UUID (for example, 5492de89-1497-4aa0-96eb-bcdd55e1195c). `web03` is the host name of the server that you want to add.

-    `nova network-associate-host UUID web03`
+       nova network-associate-host UUID web03

 You can also use the Rackspace Cloud Control panel to associate a server with your existing network.

 When you are done, the new server should have the IP address 192.168.0.3 on interface `/dev/eth3`.
 That is the address that GlusterFS will use to communicate with the other server.

-## Format the partition and install GlusterFS
+### Format the partition and install GlusterFS

 1. Use SSH to log in to the server.

-1. Using the instructions from the previous article, install GlusterFS and format the `bricks` partition as follows:
+2. Using the instructions from the previous article, install GlusterFS and format the `bricks` partition as follows:

- `apt-get update`
+        apt-get update

- `apt-get install -y glusterfs-server glusterfs-client`
+        apt-get install -y glusterfs-server glusterfs-client

- `apt-get install -y xfsprogs`
+        apt-get install -y xfsprogs

- `mkfs.xfs /dev/xvde1`
+        mkfs.xfs /dev/xvde1

- `mkdir /srv/.bricks`
+        mkdir /srv/.bricks

- `echo /dev/xvde1 /srv/.bricks xfs rw 0 1 >> /etc/fstab`
+        echo /dev/xvde1 /srv/.bricks xfs rw 0 1 >> /etc/fstab

- `mount /srv/.bricks`
+        mount /srv/.bricks

- `ufw allow in on eth2`
+        ufw allow in on eth2

-## Incorporate the new brick into the Gluster volume
+### Incorporate the new brick into the Gluster volume

 1. Use SSH to log in to either web01 or web02.

-1. Tell GlusterFS to trust the new server:
+2. Tell GlusterFS to trust the new server:

-    `root@web02 :~# gluster peer probe 192.168.0.3`
+        root@web02 :~# gluster peer probe 192.168.0.3

-    `peer probe: success`
+        peer probe: success

-1. Add the brick into the volume:
+3. Add the brick into the volume:

-    `root@web02 :~# gluster volume add-brick www replica 3 192.168.0.3:/srv/.bricks/www`
+        root@web02 :~# gluster volume add-brick www replica 3 192.168.0.3:/srv/.bricks/www

-    `volume add-brick: success`
+        volume add-brick: success

 The parts of the command are as follows:

- * `gluster` – The command is for GlusterFS.
+ * `gluster` - The command is for GlusterFS.
- * `volume` – The command is related to a volume.
+ * `volume` - The command is related to a volume.
- * `add-brick` – You are adding a brick to the volume.
+ * `add-brick` - You are adding a brick to the volume.
- * `www` – This is the name of the volume.
+ * `www` - This is the name of the volume.
- * `replica 3` – After you add this brick, the volume will keep at least three copies of each file, one copy per brick, and in this case, one copy per server (because there is only one brick on each server).
+ * `replica 3` - After you add this brick, the volume will keep at least three copies of each file, one copy per brick, and in this case, one copy per server (because there is only one brick on each server).
- * `192.168.0.3:/srv/.bricks/www` – This is the IP address of the Gluster server, followed by the absolute path to where the brick data should be stored.
+ * `192.168.0.3:/srv/.bricks/www` - This is the IP address of the Gluster server, followed by the absolute path to where the brick data should be stored.

 ### Volume storage strategies

 GlusterFS offers different types of volume storage strategies:

- * Distributed – One file on one brick, the next file on the next.
+ * **Distributed** - One file on one brick, the next file on the next.
 This strategy gives you more space because your volume is the sum of all the bricks.
- * Replicated – Every file is copied to every server.
+ * **Replicated** - Every file is copied to every server.
 This is the strategy that we recommend.
- * Striped – Files are cut into chunks, and one chunk is written to the first brick, one chunk is written to the second brick, and so on.
+ * **Striped** - Files are cut into chunks, and one chunk is written to the first brick, one chunk is written to the second brick, and so on.

 You can also combine strategies, for example replicated-distributed, as illustrated in the following example: